hrshaik20/eec201project-kokott-shaik/README.md

   N is the size of the frame
   M is the distance between frame starts
-  K is the number of Mel-frequency bins showFigures is a binary variable that toggles graphs (so that hundreds of figures aren't opened when this is included in ProjectTraining1.m)
+  K is the number of Mel-frequency bins showFigures is a binary variable that toggles graphs (so that dozens of figures aren't opened when this is included in ProjectTraining1.m)
 The output of the function is a matrix, where each column represents a vector of dimension K-1, whose entries are the MFCC

 To run the LBGTraining code on data from one .wav file: